- This event has passed.

 The Financial Times has described “Thank You for Being Late” as a “field guide to the twenty-first century.”
 In this book, Minnesota’s native son makes the argument that “decency,” “community,” and the “topsoil of trust” can be cultivated anywhere to anchor increasingly diverse and digital populations.
 Chock full of references to his childhood in St. Louis Park and Willmar, MN, “Thank You for Being Late” is Friedman’s most ambitious book – and an essential guide to the present and the future.

 Join Global Minnesota President Mark Ritchie for a virtual book club discussion on “Thank You for Being Late” and about what it takes to survive and thrive through accelerating change.
-This event will be presented as a Zoom webinar.

 Thomas’ book “Thank You for Being Late” can be purchased online including through Amazon, Barnes & Noble, and IndieBound.